 3D printers and automated

-Jesse Howard, Coffee Grinder, from the Transparent Tools series.
-Each appliance relies on a small number of technical components.
-It can be reproduced mainly by using 3D printers and automated fabrication tools
+fabrication tools Jesse Howard, Coffee Grinder, from the <em>Transparent Tools</em> series.
+Each appliance relies on a

-Left, Toaster from
+![Left, Toaster from

 the <em>Short-Circuit</em> collection,